 Oscar Kightley was born in Samoa and immigrated to New Zealand with his mother when he was four years old.
 Oscar first recognised his ability to make people laugh when he was a schoolboy, and at Rutherford High, he developed his skills in humour and English (but not maths!) further.
 Following a cadetship at The Auckland Star, Oscar moved into working in radio and television starting behind the scenes and then moving to a presenting role with Life in The Fridge based in Christchurch.

 Oscar co-founded Pacific Underground and the Island Players theatre company which has produced critically acclaimed work.
-Oscar won the Bruce Mason playwrights’ award in 1998 and has worked as a performer and writer for a number of television shows including Skitz, Telly Laughs, The Panel, Sportzah and TV3's rugby coverage.
+Oscar won the Bruce Mason Playwriting Award in 1998 and has worked as a performer and writer for a number of television shows including Skitz, Telly Laughs, The Panel, Sportzah and TV3's rugby coverage.
 His plays include Fresh off the Boat which he co-wrote with Simon Small, Dawn Raids, Island Girls, A Frigate Bird Sings co-written with Dave Fane and Nathaniel Lees, and Niu Sila co-written with Dave Armstrong.

 Oscar also co-wrote and took a lead role in the highly successful Sione’s Wedding movies.
 He was one of the Naked Samoans, who took their anarchic brand of comedy around the country and to Edinburgh.
 Oscar co-wrote bro’Town with David Fane, Mario Gaoa and Shimpal Lelisi and is well known for his voiceover character Vale.

 Oscar wrote for the television series Supercity.
 In 2013 he played the title character in the police drama Harry, which he also co-wrote.
 He directed Madeleine Sami's television comedy Super City, and co-directed a US pilot of it with Taika Waititi.